iter-tools/iter-tools/API.md

 See [wrap](#wrap)

-Turns sync iterables into async iterables.
-Ensures async next queueing semantics.
+Also turns sync iterables into async iterables and ensures async `next()` queueing semantics.

 ## Separate an iterable into multiple iterables